-- DC voltages the BSM requires: +6V, -4V, -30V. - DC voltages generated within the BSM: +3V, -14V. - System airflow cools the BSM.
+- Voltages required by BSM: +6V, -4V, -30V.

+- Voltages generated within BSM: +3V, -14V.

+- System airflow cools the BSM.

-S/Z circuits use +3V (derived from the +6V input). -14V (derived from the -30V input) generates sense amplifier current.
+Sense/inhibit circuits use +3V (derived from the +6V input).

+Sense amplifier bias current is generated by -14V (derived from the -30V input).

-A special temperature compensated supply furnishes the -30V for the X, Y, and Z drivers.
-A thermistor near the core array senses the array temperature and sends any temperature variations to the -30V power supply.
-This input to the -30V supply regulates the voltage -75 mV for every 1° F temperature rise (-135 mV for every 1° C temperature rise).
+A special temperature compensated supply furnishes the -30V for the XYZ drivers.
+A thermistor located near the core array senses the array temperature and sends any temperature variations to the -30V power supply.
+This input to the -30V supply regulates the voltage -75mV for every 1° F temperature rise (-135mV for every 1° C temperature rise).